Tim Walsh (rugby union)

 Tim Walsh (born 10 April 1979) is an Australian rugby union coach and a former professional player.
-He is currently head coach of the Australian women's sevens team and was previously head coach of the Australian men's sevens team.
-Walsh played as a fly-half for the Queensland Reds in Super Rugby, and for several professional teams in England and Italy.
+He is currently Rugby Australia's director of women's high-performance.

+Walsh was previously head coach of the Australian women's sevens team that won the Olympic gold medal in 2016 and a decade later won World Rugby's SVNS in 2025–26.
+He was also previously head coach of the Australian men's sevens team.

+As a rugby player, Walsh was a fly-half for the Queensland Reds in Super Rugby, and for several professional teams in England and Italy.
 He is a former captain of the Australian men's sevens team.

 Early life

 Walsh was educated at the Anglican Church Grammar School in Brisbane.
 He was selected for the Australian Schoolboys team in 1996, and went on to play for Australia Under-19s in 1998.

-Rugby career
+Career

 Walsh began his professional rugby career at the Queensland Reds in 1999, earning two provincial caps off the bench in the Ricoh National Championship.
 He represented the Australia Under-21s in 2000 and also played for Australian Universities.
 Walsh later returned to play Super Rugby for Queensland in 2004 and 2010.

 In England Walsh played at Leeds Carnegie in the Guinness Premiership.
 He also spent several seasons playing in the Guinness Championship for Worcester Warriors, Birmingham and Solihull R.F.C. and Newbury RFC where he was captain.
 He finished his career in Italy in 2012 playing for Petrarca Padova.

 Internationally, Walsh played for the Australian Sevens team for several seasons on the Sevens World Series circuit, and captained the team.